What does SBCC require of students in order to process an alternative loan?

 - Yes.
-Lenders recognize that occasionally students need to borrow more money than is available through the Federal Stafford Loan Program.
+Lenders recognize that occasionally students need to borrow more money than is available through the Federal Direct Stafford Loan Program.

 - Most commonly these loans are referred to as alternative loans, educational loans, or private loans.